 How To Transplant Ferns

-First and fore most, you should be familiar with the species that you are growing in your garden.
-Common varieties available in the nurseries are Boston fern and Japanese Painted fern which is easy to grow and low-maintenance.
+First and foremost, you should be familiar with the species that you are growing in your garden.
+Common varieties available in the nurseries are Boston fern, Blue Star fern, and Japanese Painted fern which is easy to grow and low-maintenance.

 It is very important to keep in mind that the wild ferns or ferns that grow in the woods may be illegal to grow and transplant, so make sure you use the ones that have been purchased.
 Here are the steps you need to follow to transplant your fern to a new location.

 The ideal time to transplant fern is early spring when it is still dormant but about to show new growth.
 Moving them at the wrong time in the wrong manner can lead to the loss of your plant.
 Avoid transplanting ferns in winters, especially when the temperatures are too low as it becomes difficult for the plant to revive from transplant shock.

 Usually, ferns in pots can be planted at any time during the year.
 Just be careful while replanting it during its active growing period.
 Avoid transplanting ferns in late summer as it can lead to transplant shock, take extra care if you are doing it in summers.

 Water the fern a few days before transplanting as moist soil makes it easier to shift the roots without causing much disturbance.
 Watering the plant would additionally help loosen up the compact soil hence the transplantation process would be faster and much less complicated, because the roots would be nurtured in this sense.
 However, do not overwater the fern because you might cause root damage.

 Before planting the fern, prepare the planting area fully.
 Ferns grow well in moist and rich soil conditions.
 Add lots of organic matter to the soil to make it rich.
 Well-drained soils with high organic content are the keys to keeping ferns happy.